Kuper-Tech/sbmt-outbox/README.md

 bundle install
 ```

+## Demo

+Learn how to use this gem and how it works with Ruby on Rails at here https://github.com/SberMarket-Tech/outbox-example-apps

 ## Auto configuration

 We recommend going through the configuration and files creation process using the following Rails generators: